Current as of: February 22, 2025 - 16:48

 Arrive in Delhi, afternoon sightseeing

-The adventure begins in Delhi.
-You should reach the hotel by 1pm, as we embark on an afternoon city tour, beginning with New Delhi, where we visit the Unesco-listed Humayun’s Tomb: the tomb of Mughal emperor Humayun built by his widow Hamida Banu Begam.
+In the afternoon (approximately 2pm), we embark on a city tour, beginning with New Delhi, where we visit the Unesco-listed Humayun’s Tomb: the tomb of Mughal emperor Humayun built by his widow Hamida Banu Begam.

 We then drive past fine colonial buildings in New Delhi, including Rashtrapati Bhavan, a 320-acre (130ha) estate built by British architect Edwin Lutyens in 1931, which comprises the official residence of the President of India, Parliament House and India Gate – a memorial to soldiers who died in the First World War.
 We return to the hotel for a free evening.

-Accommodation: Florence Inn (or similar)
+Accommodation: Bloom Hotel Karol Bagh (or similar)

 Day 2